 How to use the NHS COVID Pass when travelling abroad

-You can show the vaccination records contained within your NHS COVID Pass as proof of your COVID status when travelling abroad.
+You can show the vaccination records in your NHS COVID Pass as proof of your COVID-19 status when travelling abroad.

 You will also need to follow additional rules when travelling abroad.

 You should register with the NHS App before booking international travel.